Kevinpgalligan/SynacorVM/README.md

 ## Description
-My attempt at the [Synacor Challenge](https://challenge.synacor.com/), which provides you with a virtual machine specification and a program that the virtual machine should be able to execute.
-The program is encoded as a binary blob.
+My attempt at the [Synacor Challenge](https://challenge.synacor.com/).
+You are given a virtual machine specification and a binary-encoded program.
+Your goal is to develop the specified virtual machine so that it can execute said program.

+The virtual machine is complete.
+I haven't bothered to complete the rest of the challenge.

 ## Setup
 #### Building